 Wildlife and Roads/Maine Turtle Roadkill Survey

 Habitat fragmentation and roadkill can have serious impacts on wildlife survival over the long-term.
-Working with our partners at the state, Maine Audubon coordinates citizen scientists to collect information on where wildlife are most vulnerable to roadkill and habitat fragmentation.
+Working with our partners at the state, Maine Audubon coordinates community scientists to collect information on where wildlife are most vulnerable to roadkill and habitat fragmentation.
 Learn about our efforts working with volunteers all around the state to identify dangerous roads and protect Maine’s native turtle populations.

 The State of Maine’s Loons